• Skip to main content

 International Travel Scholarship

-In order to promote international collaboration and provide educational opportunities for academic skull base surgeons from around the world, the North American Skull Base Society (NASBS) proudly offers the International Travel Scholarship.
-This observership program is given annually and awards an international scholar in a junior faculty academic position $2,000 in traveling funds, complimentary registration to attend the Pre-Meeting Dissection Course, complimentary registration to attend the Annual Meeting, and an opportunity to spend one week as a Visiting Scholar and guest of an NASBS member’s institution immediately following the Annual Meeting.
-Any additional fees are to be paid by the Visiting Scholar.
+This scholarship program is given annually and awards an international scholar in a junior faculty academic position US $2,000 in travel funds, complimentary registration to attend the Pre-Meeting Dissection Course, complimentary registration to attend the Annual Meeting, and an opportunity to spend one week as a Visiting Scholar and guest at a NASBS member’s institution immediately following the Annual Meeting.

-Please note that every effort will be made to accommodate an observership program of the awardee’s Institution of choice.
+Please note that every effort will be made to accommodate an observership program at the grantee’s Institution of choice.
 Assignments will be made based on availability.

-Each grant of US $2,000 will not fully cover the expenses of attending the Annual Meeting and the observership.
-The grantee is expected to provide additional funds to cover these costs.
+Each grant for US $2,000 will not fully cover the expenses of attending the Annual Meeting and the observership.
+The grantee is expected to provide additional funds to cover these expenses.

-The following individuals are NOT eligible to apply for these grants:
+The following individuals are NOT eligible to apply for this scholarship:

 • Citizens of the USA, Canada, or Mexico.

-• Foreign nationals who have previously attended the NASBS Annual Meeting.
+• Individuals who have previously attended the NASBS Annual Meeting.

 • Individuals who are in residency programs.